CSUS-LLVM/OptSched/BUILD.md

 **2. Configure**

 We want to configure against the OptSched/cmake/superbuild directory.
-Use the generator you want, be it Ninja with `-GNinja`, explicitly specified makefiles with `-G'Unix Makefilex'`, or something else.
+Use the generator you want, be it Ninja with `-GNinja`, explicitly specified makefiles with `-G'Unix Makefiles'`, or something else.

 If you have ccache installed, consider adding `-DCMAKE_CXX_COMPILER_LAUNCHER=ccache`.